rafaelcmarques/rafaelcmarques/README.md

 - *🎓 I have a bachelor’s degree in Information System*

-- *💻 I’m a Web Developer with a passion for building web applications.
+- *💻 I’m a Developer with a passion for building web applications.
 I am proficient JavaScript, React and NodeJs.

 - *🗣️ I'm bilingual in Portuguese and English*